open-education-api/open-education-api.github.io/technical/data-minimization.md

 Below are three examples to demonstrate the use of the "fields" parameter if this is supported.
 Example 1: Use of the `fields` query parameter to minimize data fields
 Example 2: Use of the `fields` query parameter to receive only required fields
-Example 3: Use of the `fields` quert parameter together with an `expand`
+Example 3: Use of the `fields` query parameter together with an `expand`

 ## Example 1: Use of the fields query parameter to minimize data fields